theplant/pak/README.md

 # Pak

-A go packages version control tool, inspired by Bunlder for Ruby.
+A go packages version control tool, inspired by Bundler for Ruby.

 ## What Pak Can Do